Opportunities Grants

 - Applicant has organizational capacity, stability, responsible leadership, and a track record of programmatic success

-- High-impact programming focused on significant community issues (large numbers or disproportionately affected populations served)
+- High-impact programming focused significant community issues and their root causes (large numbers or disproportionately affected populations served)

 - Implementation of strategic planning (not strategic planning itself – think “Series B” funding)

-- Nonprofit mergers that will increase efficiency and impact in critical service areas
+- Structural changes within organizations that will increase efficiency and impact in critical service areas (e.g. nonprofit mergers)

 This is not a comprehensive list.
 The Community Foundation welcomes proposals that bring innovative solutions to complex community issues.

-- $15,000 to support Bridger-Teton National Forest NEPA planning process, which will have a generational impact on forest service access and use.
-Grantee: Wyoming Wildlife Association, in collaboration with a working group of 20+ conservation organizations
+- $15,000 to support Bridger-Teton National Forest Land Management Plan revisions, which will have a generational impact on forest service access and use.
+Grantee: Wyoming Wildlife Association, in partnership with 20+ conservation organizations

 Grantees are asked to submit a report after completion of their grant-funded work.
 Reporting dates are customized to individual project timelines.
 The Grant Report form focuses on impact, evaluation strategies, and budget alignment.